 A Supreme Experience

 Qualifications: The Supreme Court Swearing In is open to licensed attorneys who are Life Members or Associates of Hadassah.
-New Life Members and Associates are welcome!
+New Life Members and Associates are also welcome!

 Supreme Court Swearing In: A Personal Story